Community Response

 • All support must be concluded by 8pm, please don’t agree to deliver after this time.

-• If you have agreed to take the shopping into the home, ask them where they would it placed, or leave the shopping at the front door.
+• If you have agreed to take the shopping into the home, ask them where they would like it placed, or leave the shopping at the front door.

 • Any receipts, gift card or change that needs to be returned should be returned.